Apple Arcade games look extra special on these iPads

-Best iPad for Playing Apple Arcade iMore 2019
+Best iPad for playing Apple Arcade iMore 2022

-Apple Arcade offers unlimited access to over 100 unique games across all your Apple products, including Mac, iPhone, Apple TV, and of course, iPad.
-When it comes to finding the perfect Apple tablet to play all those games, we recommend the iPad Air (2019).
-It offers terrific internals at a price that's right.
+Apple Arcade offers unlimited access to unique games across all your Apple products, including Mac, iPhone, Apple TV, and of course, iPad.
+When it comes to finding the perfect Apple tablet to play those games, we recommend the iPad Air 4.
+The 10.9-inch tablet offers hefty internals at a price that's right.
 There are other options, however, which we've included below.

-Earlier this year, Apple surprised many by introducing the first new iPad Air in nearly five years.
-With this third-generation iPad Air, Apple also resurrected the 10.5-inch display size previously found on the smaller of the two discontinued 2017 iPad Pro models.
+The iPad Air 4 was introduced in September 2020, and it features a new design for the iPad Air line.
+The home button is gone, Touch ID is now integrated with the power button, USB-C has replaced the lightning port, and it features a powerful A14 chip.

-The iPad Air (2019) is a slight step up from the iPad (2019), which was released a few months later.
-With this model, you get a larger display (10.5-inches versus 10.2-inches), an advanced chip, and more available storage.
-Unlike the iPad (2019), the iPad Air (2019) has a fully laminated display with anti-reflective coating, which makes it perfect for gaming.
+The iPad Air 4 is a step up from the eighth-generation iPad, which was released on the same day.
+With this model, you get a larger display (10.9-inches versus 10.2-inches), an advanced chip, and more available storage.
+Unlike the latest iPad, the iPad Air 4 has a fully laminated display with an anti-reflective coating, making it perfect for Apple Arcade gaming.

 The only downside?
-Being better means you'll pay more for the iPad Air (2019).
+Being better means you'll pay more.
+Just makes sure you protect your investment with one of the best iPad Air cases.

 Pros: